Celaeno1017/fbkmr/Readme.md

 X <- dat$X
 ```

-Rember when analyzing real datasets, we need to standardize the Z (exposure variables).
-To prevent potential sigularity problems, it would be great also standardize the covariate X, as long as it make sense.
-Too much categorical covariates may cause the program convergence problematicly, thus, it would be better using fewer categorical covariates or just combine categories in a reasonable way.
+Remember when analyzing real datasets, we need to standardize the Z (exposure variables).
+To prevent potential singularity problems, it would be great also standardize the covariate X, as long as it makes sense.
+Too many categorical covariates may cause the program convergence problematic, thus, it would be better to use fewer categorical covariates or just combine categories in a reasonable way.

 When analyzing real datasets, X here **must be a model matrix**, which can be generated in a similar way doing linear regression:
 ```r